Pearson plc: History

-Civil engineering businesses 1844 to 1925
+Civil engineering businesses 1844–1925

 In 1844 Samuel Pearson became an associate partner in a small brickmaking and contracting civil engineering company in Huddersfield, West Yorkshire.
-In 1856 Pearson's eldest son George entered the business, which became known as S. Pearson & Son, "sanitary tube and brickmakers and contractors for local public works in and around Bradford".
-In 1880, control passed to Samuel's grandson Weetman Dickinson Pearson (later 1st Viscount Cowdray), an engineer, who in 1890 moved the business to London and turned it into one of the world's largest construction companies.
+In 1856 Pearson's eldest son George entered the business, which became known as S. Pearson & Son, described as "sanitary tube and brickmakers and contractors for local public works in and around Bradford".
+In 1880 control passed to Samuel's grandson Weetman Dickinson Pearson, who moved the headquarters to London in 1884 and expanded the business into one of the world's largest civil-engineering contractors.

-Another of its prominent engineers was Ernest William Moir who, after working for Pearson on tunnels in New York City, became the contractor's agent on construction of the Blackwall Tunnel under the River Thames in London between 1892 and 1897.

-Between 1880 and 1902 the company also built the Admiralty Harbour at Dover, the Halifax Dry Dock in Canada, the East River Railway Tunnels in New York City, the Mexican Grand Canal that drained Mexico City, the Tehuantepec Railway in Mexico, and railways and harbours around the world.
+Under Weetman Pearson the firm developed a reputation for difficult infrastructure works, especially tunnels, docks, harbours, drainage schemes and other wet-ground engineering.
+Its projects included the Blackwall Tunnel in London, the Admiralty Harbour at Dover, the Halifax Dry Dock in Canada, the East River Tunnels in New York City, the Gran Canal del Desagüe in Mexico, the Tehuantepec Railway, and railways and harbours around the world.

+Another prominent Pearson engineer was Ernest William Moir, who after working on tunnels in New York City became the contractor's agent for construction of the Blackwall Tunnel under the River Thames between 1892 and 1897.
-In November 1915, the firm began construction of HM Factory, Gretna, the largest cordite factory in the UK during World War I.

-The construction business was shut down in the 1920s.
-Its final projects included construction of the Silent Valley Reservoir in Northern Ireland (contract awarded in 1923), and completion of the Sennar Dam, in Sudan, in 1925.
+In November 1915, during the First World War, the firm began construction of HM Factory, Gretna, the largest cordite factory in the United Kingdom.
+The construction business was wound down during the 1920s.
+Its final major projects included construction of the Silent Valley Reservoir in Northern Ireland, awarded in 1923, and completion of the Sennar Dam in Sudan in 1925.

-Manufacturing businesses 1856 to 1993
+Manufacturing businesses 1856–1993

 In 1856, S. Pearson & Son advertised itself as manufacturing sanitary tubes and bricks in Yorkshire.
-Manufacturing expanded beyond sanitary tubes and bricks to include a variety of items globally, including nuts and bolts, specialist glass, pottery, porcelain and fine china, and related items.
+Manufacturing later expanded beyond sanitary tubes and bricks to include nuts and bolts, specialist glass, pottery, porcelain, fine china and related products.

+After the Second World War the Pearson group built a substantial ceramics interest.
+In 1951 Whitehall Securities purchased the Lawley Group, a china and glassware retailer and pottery owner, while the Pearson group already owned Booths and Colcloughs and other ceramic businesses.
+Pearson acquired Allied English Potteries, including Royal Crown Derby, in 1964, and bought Doulton & Co. in November 1971, merging the ceramics interests.

-Pearson acquired Allied English Potteries (including Royal Crown Derby) in 1964 and Doulton & Co. in November 1971, whereupon it merged those two potteries companies.
-Pearson purchased the Fairey Group in 1980, and its engineering was merged with Doulton's industrial ceramics engineering.
+Pearson purchased the Fairey Group in 1980, and its engineering operations were merged with Doulton's industrial ceramics engineering.
 Pearson sold Doulton Glass Industries Ltd in 1982.
-The Fairey Group became independent of Pearson in 1986 via a management buy-out.
-As Pearson refocused on its core publishing and media industries, it divested Royal Doulton, which was its remaining fine china division and the last of Pearson's manufacturing assets, in 1993.
+The Fairey Group became independent of Pearson in 1986 through a management buy-out.
+As Pearson concentrated on publishing and media, it divested Royal Doulton, its remaining fine china division and last major manufacturing asset, in 1993.